-As much as we would all like to put COVID-19 behind us, sadly, it is still a serious concern.
+As much as we would all like to put things like COVID-19 behind us, sadly, they are still serious concerns.
 I consider your health to be your top priority.
 Falling ill is not your fault, and your grade should not suffer as a result.
 If you become ill, whether it is COVID-19 or not, I ask that you inform me as soon as possible and please refrain from attending class.
 Consider your semester "on hold" with no negative consequences until you recover.
 We will negotiate adjusted due dates once you are feeling better.